 Based on the information submitted by the applicant and reviewed by APHIS, ASR368 creeping bentgrass is agronomically, phenotypically, and biochemically comparable to conventional creeping bentgrass except for the glyphosate-resistant trait expressed in ASR368 creeping bentgrass.
 Although humans do not consume creeping bentgrass, straw and screenings may be used in animal feed.
 Comparative compositional analysis were conducted on leaf forage samples from ASR368 and conventional controls.
-Analysis found no statistically significant difference between ASR368 creeping bentgrass and the conventional controls.
-The lack of any statistically significant differences between ASR368 is compositionally equivalent to and as safe and nutritious as the forage produced from other conventional creeping bentgrass varieties (Scotts and Monsanto, 2015a).
+Analysis found no difference between ASR368 creeping bentgrass and the conventional controls in combined-site analysis, demonstrating that ASR368 creeping bentgrass is compositionally equivalent to and as safe and nutritious as the forage produced from other conventional creeping bentgrass varieties (Scotts and Monsanto, 2015a).